admier1/BrinxAI-Worker-Nodes/README.md

 # Pull the latest image from Docker Hub
 docker pull admier/brinxai_nodes-worker:latest

+# Create docker-compose.yml file if it does not exist
+echo "version: '3.8'

+services:
+  worker:
+    image: admier/brinxai_nodes-worker:latest
+    ports:
+      - \"5011:5011\"
+    environment:
+      - SOME_ENV_VAR=some_value
+" > docker-compose.yml

 # Run docker-compose to start the service
 docker compose up -d
 ```